aplteam/Git/README.md

  ChangeLog          Takes an APL name and list all commits the object was part of
  Commit             Performs a commit on the current branch
  CurrentBranch      Returns the name of the current branch
- GetDefaultProject  Returns namespace and folder of the current default project, if any
+ Diff               Returns files in the working dir that are different from HEAD GetDefaultProject  Returns namespace and folder of the current default project, if any
  GoToGitHub         For a project "Foo/Goo" this opens https://github.com/Foo/Goo IsDirty            Reports whether there are uncommited changes and/or untracked files